Center for Community Self-Help: History

-Developing communities

-Self-Help's first real estate development project took place in Durham, NC, where it converted a downtown office building into affordable space for local nonprofits and small businesses.
-Recently, Self-Help has invested $144 million in commercial real estate projects to invigorate downtown areas and neighborhoods and created affordable housing for 228 families.

-Fighting predatory lending

 In the late 1990s, homeowners began coming to Self-Help Credit Union seeking help to avoid foreclosure after unscrupulous subprime lenders had siphoned off their home equity.
 In response to predatory loans, Self-Help worked with a state coalition in 1999 to help pass the North Carolina Predatory Lending Law, the first such law in the country.
 In 2002, Self-Help established the Center for Responsible Lending (CRL) to build on initial successes and expand our focus nationally, and to tackle practices such as payday lending in addition to mortgage lending.
 Since 2002, CRL has worked with community advocates, policymakers and industry groups to fight against outrageous lending abuses that strip billions of dollars from American families.

+Expansion

+In recent years, Self-Help's credit union network has expanded.

 Awards

 Over the years Self-Help has received numerous awards for its work from organizations such as Preservation North Carolina, the North Carolina Department of Commerce, and the Triangle Commercial Real Estate Women.

 In 2007, Self-Help was named one of the twelve high-impact nonprofits in the book Forces For Good along with other organizations such as America's Second Harvest, Habitat for Humanity, The Heritage Foundation, and Teach for America.

-In June 2009, Self-Help won the Dora Maxwell Social Responsibility Award, which "recognizes and promotes credit unions’ social responsibility efforts within the communities they serve."

-In 2009, AARP awarded Self-Help co-founder and CEO Martin Eakes an Inspire Award, which "pays tribute to ten extraordinary people age 50 and over who have made the world a better place through their innovative thinking, passion, and perseverance."
-Other 2009 winners included Glenn Close, Quincy Jones, and Alma Powell.
+In 2009, Self-Help received the Dora Maxwell Social Responsibility Award, which recognizes credit unions for their community service efforts.
+That same year, AARP honored Martin Eakes, co-founder and CEO of Self-Help, with an Inspire Award for his contributions to social improvement.
+Other recipients included Glenn Close, Quincy Jones, and Alma Powell.

-In 2011, The Ford Foundation named co-founder and CEO Martin Eakes named one of twelve Social Change Visionaries honored by in recognition of the foundation's 75th birthday.
-All twelve social innovators were awarded $100,000.
-Ford's release stated that “Martin Eakes is a national leader in the fight against abusive financial practices that target poor people and trap them in cycles of poverty.
+In 2011, the Ford Foundation named Eakes one of twelve Social Change Visionaries in celebration of its 75th anniversary.
+Each honoree received a $100,000 award.
+The foundation described Eakes as a national leader in combating predatory financial practices affecting low-income communities.

+Controversies

+In 2024, Self-Help Ventures Fund, an affiliate of Self-Help Credit Union, was named one of three primary partners in the Climate United Fund, which received a $6.97 billion grant from the U.S. Environmental Protection Agency under the National Clean Investment Fund program.
+The award faced criticism from EPA Administrator Lee Zeldin, who described the selection process as rushed and lacking transparency.
+Following the grant, a Freedom of Information Act request was filed concerning communications between the CDFI Fund and Self-Help affiliates, after it was revealed that a senior CDFI Fund official had previously worked for Self-Help Ventures Fund.
+Republican lawmakers also raised concerns about potential ethical conflicts and favoritism in the grant’s administration.